Ollie1700/clocoss-paas-based-api/README.md

 cd clocoss-paas-based-api
 gcloud app deploy
 ```
-Then, once installation has complete:
+Then, once deployment has complete:
 ```
-node server
+gcloud app browse
 ```

+Copy and paste the link of your deployed project into your browser to view it.

 ## API Reference
 | Method  | Endpoint            | Usage                                                    | Returns |